19balazs86/PlayingWithDistributedLock/README.md

 In this example, I used the [observer design pattern](https://docs.microsoft.com/en-us/dotnet/standard/events/observer-design-pattern "observer design pattern") unsubscribe mechanism to release the lock.

+I used [the Polly library](https://github.com/App-vNext/Polly "the Polly library") to wait and retry to acquire a lock.

 Some inline comments in the code.

 ##### Setup a redis server locally on Windows.